Our response to COVID19

 The QA Commons is mindful of the dramatic and transformational impact COVID-19 is having on all institutions of higher education.
 As an organization, we are adapting our services to support preparing graduates for the workplace that is now changing more precipitously than ever.

-Emerging research shows that as AI becomes embedded in daily work, tasks are being reorganized — with routine, entry-level functions compressed and greater value placed on judgment, problem solving, adaptability, and effective human–AI collaboration.
-Organizations are redesigning workflows around intelligent systems, elevating uniquely human strengths such as oversight, communication, and ethical decision-making.
-The implication for education is clear: preparing students for AI-enabled workplaces requires more than technical skills — it requires fluency in working thoughtfully and responsibly alongside intelligent tools.
+As AI becomes embedded in daily work, tasks are being reorganized—compressing routine, entry-level functions and placing greater value on judgment, problem solving, adaptability, and human–AI collaboration.
+Organizations are redesigning workflows around intelligent systems, elevating strengths like oversight, communication, and ethical decision-making.
+The implication for education is clear: preparing students for AI-enabled workplaces requires not just technical skills, but fluency in working thoughtfully alongside intelligent tools.

 Deloitte’s January 2026 global survey of more than 3,200 leaders finds that while AI adoption is accelerating, most organizations have not yet redesigned jobs, talent strategies, or career pathways to reflect AI-enabled work.
 The report underscores a growing need for AI fluency, stronger governance, and intentional work redesign — highlighting that human judgment, adaptability, and oversight remain critical as automation expands.